Introduction to psychedelics in therapy

 The potential benefits of using psychedelics in therapy

-In order to understand the potential benefits of using psychedelics in therapy for spiritual and mystical experiences, you need to explore the ethical considerations.
+To understand the potential benefits of using psychedelics in therapy for spiritual and mystical experiences, you need to explore the ethical considerations.
 This section dives deeper into how psychedelics may offer unique benefits in spiritual and mystical experiences and their impact on therapy.

 Spiritual and mystical experiences